sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 To access your AWS account, an attacker must be able to authenticate to your account either using the *root* user, using another user, or authenticating as an *AWS resource*, such as an *EC2 instance*.

-To authenticate as a root user or normal user an attacker will need your credentials and possibly access to your device if you have enabled multi-factor authentication (which is clearly encouraged).
+To authenticate as a root user or normal user an attacker will need your credentials and possibly access to your device if you have enabled multi-factor authentication (which is strongly encouraged).
 To authenticate as an *AWS resource* the attacker needs to send API/CLI requests.

-As a result, as basic security measures you should:
+As a result, as basic security measures you **must** implement:
-+ Enable MFA for your *root* user.
++ **Enable MFA** for your *root* user.
-+ Do not use your *root* user for day-to-day AWS tasks, and use a regular user with appropriate permissions instead.
++ **Do not use your *root* user** for day-to-day AWS tasks, and use a regular user with appropriate permissions instead.
-+ Enable MFA for your *regular* (non-root) users.
++ **Enable MFA** for your *regular* (non-root) users.
-+ Tailor the permissions for your *regular* users following the *Principle of Least Privilege*.
++ Tailor the permissions for your *regular* users following the **Principle of Least Privilege**.
-+ Tailor the permissions of your generated access/secret keys, so that if they get stolen the damages can be contained.
++ Tailor the **permissions of your generated access/secret keys**, so that if they get stolen the damages can be contained.
-+ Tailor the permissions of your services (e.g. EC2 instances), so that the amount of API/CLI keys that can be used from within the services follow the *Principle of Least Privilege*.
++ Tailor the **permissions of your services** (e.g. EC2 instances), so that the amount of API/CLI keys that can be used from within the services follow the *Principle of Least Privilege*.

 ### AWS Identity and Access Management (IAM)